lukaszplawiak/ProjectManagementApp2/README.md

 ## General app's features:
 * Create User:
   - user's email must be unique to save new user
-  - user's first name and last name must be at least one character
+  - user's first name and also last name must be at least one character
   - user's password must be at least 4 characters
 * Create Role, assain role to user
 * Create (update, delete) Project